[Disclosure: Cards from our partners are reviewed below.]

 Annual Fee: None

-Why We Picked It: A low APR on purchases, no annual fee and 5x the points on gas pump purchases make this card a standout.
+Why We Picked It: A low APR on purchases, no annual fee and five points per dollar spent on gas pump purchases make this card a standout.
 The flexibility of how you can use the rewards is also a key for many consumers — your spending at the pump can earn you points that can be used elsewhere.

-Rewards Details: The PenFed Platinum card offers 5x the points on gas purchases at the pump, one of the highest gas rewards in the credit card market.
-You get 3x the points on supermarket purchases and 1x the points on all other spending.
+Rewards Details: The PenFed Platinum card offers five points per dollar on gas purchases at the pump, one of the highest gas rewards in the credit card market.
+You get three points per dollar on supermarket purchases and one point per dollar on all other spending.

 APR: Variable 9.49% to 17.99% based on creditworthiness when you apply.